opendocsg/opendoc-state-courts-practice-directions/PART-18-Electronic-Filing-And-Service-For-Criminal-Proceedings.md

 >
 > (k) any trial of any offence.

-(2) The directions in this Part must be read in conjunction with the Criminal Procedure Code (Electronic Filing and Service for Criminal Proceedings in the State Courts) Regulations 2013.
+(2) The directions in this Part must be read in conjunction with the Criminal Procedure Code (Electronic Filing and Service for State Courts and Youth Courts) Regulations 2013

 ## 131. Initiation of prosecution